William V. Thompson: Biography

 Thompson was born in Princeton, Illinois on April 4, 1865.
 While in his teens he was part of the high-school sprinters.
 Thompson was on the Princeton Tigers football team in his early twenties.
 His first career job was as a railroad man in his early twenties.
 Around 1911 he picked up an interest in ten-pin bowling, a new game at the time.

-Thompson decided in his mid-twenties to become a professional bowler.

-He became an expert champion bowler of Chicago in the late nineteenth and early twentieth-century.
+Thompson became an expert champion bowler of Chicago in the late nineteenth and early twentieth-century.
 Thompson had his own team called the Chicago Colts.
 He was in charge of the champion bowlers of Chicago at this time and set up tournaments with other organizations around the United States.

 In 1889 Thompson owned a bowling alley in the basement of the Plaza Hotel located in north Chicago at Clark Street.
 In 1891 he started to upgrade his slate alleys to a larger size and wood construction.
 His design was adopted in 1892 as the standard regulation type and size for future alleys of ten-pin bowling.
 The Plaza Bowling Alley was the first official regulation bowling alley and others followed in its footsteps.